epoch365/DreadSpinner/README.md

 (T.N.
 The original source is from a manga so right to left you degenerates)

+## Other Notes

+Audio created using [http://www.websynths.com](http://www.websynths.com) and the synth configuration provided in "soap.websynths-patch.json".

 ## FAQ

 - Q: Can I make my own version from this?
 A: Sure, why would I stop you.